Heavy Duty Aftermarket Dialogue Speakers

 The Real-World View: A Global Perspective

-Jim Kamsickas - President & CEO, Dana Incorporated
+Jim Kamsickas - Chairman & CEO, Dana Incorporated

 Jim is one of the most experienced, longstanding industry veterans with more than 30 years in the mobility business, spanning the light-vehicle, commercial-vehicle, and off-highway segments.
 He has led global organizations that supply significant vehicle content, including powertrains, interiors, acoustics, exteriors, seating, electrodynamics, sealing, thermal, industrial motion, aftermarket components, and systems.
 Prior to joining Dana in 2015, Jim was president and CEO of International Automotive Components (IAC) for eight years.
 In addition, he served as head of Lear Corporation’s Interior Systems Division and held several additional senior leadership roles within that organization.

 Jim has actively represented the interests of the automotive supply industry in U.S. congressional proceedings and the broader mobility supply industry as a member of the President of the United States’ council on manufacturing and job creation.
 He has also served on Fiat Chrysler, Ford, and General Motors supplier councils.
 Currently, he is on the Board of Trustees of the Manufacturers Alliance for Productivity and Innovation (MAPI) and the United Way of Greater Toledo and is a member of the Toledo Rotary Foundation.

 Jim earned a bachelor’s degree in business administration from Central Michigan University and an MBA from Michigan State University.
 He also hold an honorary degree, Doctorate of Commercial Science, from Central Michigan University.

 Session Leader: Chris Patterson - Independent Director